 - Follow the Doors Open signs; they'll lead you where you need to go

 - Ask questions!
 Site volunteers are happy to share their knowledge

 - Enjoy lunch at a local restaurant or visit many of our great downtown shops

 Accessing the Event

 Parking: Residents are encouraged to use active transportation to access this event.
-Limited parking is available in Town-owned lots for $1.00 / hour.
-A list of lots can be found here.
+Limited parking is available in the following lots: List of Downtown Lots

-On-street parking is available in Downtown Whitby and Brooklin - please obey all parking signs and by-laws.
+On-street parking is available - please obey all parking signs and by-laws.

-Active Transportation: Residents are encouraged to walk, bike or use other forms of active transportation to access the site locations.
-This event is pedestrian focused in the condensed downtown areas.
+Active Transportation: Residents are encouraged to walk, bike or use other forms of active transportation to access the various sites on Doors Open.

 Frequently Asked Questions

 Aspects of most Town of Whitby events are sponsored by local businesses and community organizations.
-To find out how your organization can contribute to Doors Open Whitby please contact the Sustainability, Heritage, Downtowns and Community Development office by email or phone 905.430.4306.
+To find out how your organization can contribute to Doors Open, please contact the Manager of Advertising and Sponsorship Sales via email or phone 905.430.4300 x7488.